 Map of the location of the traps for the tiger mosquito in Marimurtra.

-Recently (2020), collaboration actions have been initiated with experts from CEAB-CSIC and UPF participating in the Mosquito Alert scientific project to contribute to the scientific knowledge of this invasive species.
+In 2020, a collaboration began with experts from the CEAB-CSIC and UPF participating in the Mosquit Alert scientific project to contribute to the scientific knowledge of this invasive species.
+Over time, the collaboration has been consolidated and new actions have been defined.

-- Tiger mosquito sampling at various points in the garden from traps
+- Tiger mosquito sampling at various garden points from traps to study population dynamics.

-- Encouraging the use of the Mosquito Alert Citizen Science App
+Marimurtra also participates in promoting the use of the Mosquit Alert Citizen Science App by informing its visitors.

 Download the Mosquito Alert APP